Amaha / / / Anxiety vs Depression: Do I have Anxiety or Depression or both?

 Some telltale signs that you might have both:

-Hidden but Subtle Differences that are difficult to spot
+Hidden but subtle differences that are difficult to spot

 When she later experienced depression, she stopped calling altogether.
 She didn't care about the interview anymore.
 Nothing seemed worth the effort.